Annette Michelson: Career

-Leaving Artforum in 1976, she founded the journal October together with Rosalind Krauss.
+Michelson left Artforum after an issue she was planning, dedicated to avant-garde art, was canceled due to a lack of advertiser interest.
+In response, she founded the journal October together with Rosalind Krauss.
 October was formed as a politically charged journal that introduced American readers to the ideas of French post-structuralism, made popular by Michel Foucault and Roland Barthes.
 Michelson's early essays for the journal included several on Sergei Eisenstein and Dziga Vertov, as well translations of texts by Georges Bataille.
 Krauss and Michelson remained on the journal's editorial board, along with Yve-Alain Bois, Hal Foster, Benjamin H. D. Buchloh, Denis Hollier, David Joselit, Carrie Lambert-Beatty, Mignon Nixon, and Malcolm Turvey.

 In 1998, Michelson gave a historic lecture on Harry Everett Smith's film Heaven + Earth Magic (Film #12) at Massachusetts College of Art.
 A recording of the presentation was made by Saul Levine and is archived with Raymond Foye.

 Among her numerous translations, essays and articles, Michelson edited Kino-Eye: the Writings of Dziga Vertov (1984), and Cinema, Censorship, and the State: The Writings of Nagisa Oshima (1992).

 On August 10, 2015, the Getty Research Institute announced that Michelson had donated her complete papers and archives to the Institute.
 The GRI also acquired the drawing Blind Time (1982) and a suite of lithographs, Earth Projects (1969), both by Robert Morris, from Michelson’s collection, as well as Michelson’s film library of over 1500 selections.

 Michelson published a collection of her works on avant-garde and experimental film as On the Eve of the Future: Selected Writings on Film (MIT Press) in 2017.
 The volume includes the first critical essay on Marcel Duchamp's film Anemic Cinema, the first investigation into Joseph Cornell's filmic practices, and the first major exploration of work by Michael Snow.
 It also includes important essays on Maya Deren, Stan Brakhage, and Hollis Frampton.

+Personal life and death

-Michelson died from complications of dementia on September 17, 2018 at her home in the SoHo neighborhood of Manhattan.
+Michelson, who lived in the SoHo neighborhood of Manhattan, died from dementia at her home on September 17, 2018, at the age of 95.